mbaasy/itunes_receipt_decoder/README.md

                          expand_timestamps: true
 ```

-## Methods and properties

 `ItunesReceiptDecoder.new` will return either a `ItunesReceiptDecoder::Decode::UnifiedReceipt` or `ItunesReceiptDecoder::Decode::TransactionReceipt` instance.

-Both classes have the same public methods available:
+## ItunesReceiptDecoder::Decode::UnifiedReceipt methods and properties

 `#receipt` : Returns the receipt properties as a Hash.